March 15, 2026

 Lindsay

-Thank you for offering me the position and for taking the time to learn about my skills and experience.
+Thank you for offering me the [Role] position and for the time you and the team spent with me during the interview process.

 Lindsay